nemo0622/pokeemerald-expansion/README.md

 MAJOR TODOS:
 - PRE-DEMO RELEASE PROJECTS:
-    - Add a few trainers to Erinys Path East to fill out the end of the demo
-    - Fill out more Pokédex/Gym rewards from Prof. Elia, Rania, and Niko (reward ideas down in "EVENTS AND STUFF" section lol)
     - Prepare for Demo release
         - Disable debug functions
         - Create "Demo" gfx for version # on title screen